ianterrell/flux-signin-example/README.md

 ### Issues
 If the target device is changed, reference images need to be deleted and re-recorded.
 The tests will fail when the device is changed and old reference images are being used.

+### More Info
+Nimble-Snapshots is built on top of FBSnapshotTestCase.
+Refer to `https://github.com/facebook/ios-snapshot-test-case` for more info.
+Nimble-Snapshots is also built on top of Nimble.
+Refer to `https://github.com/Quick/Nimble` for more info about syntax testing possibilities.